-Atec routinely designs jet engine test cells and turbine support equipment to gain industrial noise approvals, meet occupational workplace noise exposure limits and avoid noise and vibration complaints.
-Atec also frequently performs computerized vibration modal analysis, fatigue analysis, noise impact studies, sound surveys and on-site fine tuning.
+Atec routinely designs jet engine test cells and turbine support equipment to gain frequency spectrum profiles, industrial noise approvals, meet occupational workplace noise exposure limits and avoid noise and vibration complaints.
+Atec also frequently performs computerized vibration modal analyses, natural frequency reviews, fatigue analyses, noise impact studies, sound surveys and on-site fine tuning.
 Our engineering team maintains comprehensive consideration of environment, personnel, engines & equipment, operations maintenance and safety when dealing with high levels of sonic, thermal and mechanical energy present in turbine engine test cells.

 Atec models the application flow field using CFD software.
-The CFD output is inputted into the acoustical model and the acoustic field within and around the test cell application is predicted.
+The CFD output is input into the acoustical model, and the acoustic field within and around the test cell application is predicted.
 Following this effort, any hot spots can be further studied.
 More complex projects will likely receive follow up detail modeling on software specific to such detected concerns or client requirements.